webmaster442/Calculator/Calculator/Resources/Manual/man-functionnames.md

     Works on numbers that can be converted to double.
 Result is affected by current angle system.

+* `Binomial(n; k)`

+    Computes the binomial coefficient of two numbers. n and k must be integers and n must be greater than or equal to k.
+Result is a double.

 * `Ceil(x)`

     Returns the smallest integral value that is greater than or equal to the specified number.
 Works on numbers that can be converted to double.